opensvc/docs.opensvc.com/source/howto.getting.started.rst

 iSCSI Target Configuration
 ==========================

-Basically, OpenFiler is web based, so we easilly create the following objects :
+OpenFiler configuration being web-based, we can easilly create the following objects:

 * 2 iSCSI Targets
-* 2 luns of 32 MBytes each
+* 2 x 32 MBytes Logical Units

-From a configuration point of view, we need to :
+And finally:

-* Map each lun to both iscsi targets
+* Map both luns to both iscsi targets
-* Allow nodes ``sles1`` and ``sles2`` to access both iscsi targets
+* Allow nodes ``sles1`` and ``sles2`` access through both iscsi targets

-This way we will have each lun seen through 2 paths, so as to simulate lun access redundancy.
+This setup serves each lun through 2 paths, thus simulating lun access redundancy.

 iSCSI Initiator Configuration
 =============================

-First of all we need the iscsi stuff installed on the SLES Servers.
-We will achieve that by installing the open-iscsi package :
+First, we need the iscsi initiator software installed on the SLES Servers.
+The open-iscsi package will be used for this setup:

 **On both nodes**::

 	sles1:/ # zypper install open-iscsi

-After, we have to specify iscsi initiator name for each node :
+Then, we have to specify iscsi initiator name for each node:

 **On both nodes**::